DTopping256/OT/ReportAll.md

 ![f(x)](./problem1/f.png?raw=true "f(x)")

+### Best solution (found)

 Where there is a local minimum (a very shallow one on this scale) at `x = 0` and a global minimum at `x = 101`; so the best solution is 101.

 I find both of these minima when testing each of the metaheuristics.
 I have written the code to each metaheuristic and put it into the `metaheuristics` python module.

+### Best metaheuristic

+**Genetic algorithms** seem best suited to solving this problem as they find both minima to a high degree of accuracy and it doesn't take much computational power for this problem.

 <hr />